CPSC Issues Life-Saving Tips to Millions in Florida in the Path of Tropical Storm System

-WASHINGTON, June 3, 2022 /PRNewswire/ — As the primary tropical storm system of the 2022 Atlantic Hurricane Season threatens South Florida, the U.S. Client Product Security Fee (CPSC) is warning customers to be ready for energy outages and to take steps now to maintain their households secure from carbon monoxide (CO) poisoning, hearth, and electrical shock dangers after the storm passes.
+WASHINGTON, June 3, 2022 /PRNewswire/ — As the primary tropical storm system of the 2022 Atlantic Hurricane Season threatens South Florida, the U.S. Shopper Product Security Fee (CPSC) is warning buyers to be prepared for vitality outages and to take steps now to protect their households safe from carbon monoxide (CO) poisoning, hearth, and electrical shock risks after the storm passes.

 https://www.cpsc.gov/Newsroom/News-Releases/2022/CPSC-Issues-Life-Saving-Tips-to-Millions-in-Florida-in-the-Path-of-Tropical-Storm-System